F1 Monaco Grand Prix: Complete Guide

 Here’s three-time Monaco Grand Prix winner (and Monaco resident) Nico Rosberg explaining the ins-and-outs of the track:

 That said, if you want to bring your kids, they are allowed at the Monaco Grand Prix.
-Children under 5 can attend for free throughout the weekend, though unless they have their own ticket will not have a seat and will need to sit on the parent’s lap.
-Children 6-15 can access the circuit free of charge with an adult ticket holder on Thursday, Friday is free for everyone, and there are child ticket discounts on Saturday and Sunday.
+Children under five-years-old can attend for free throughout the weekend, though unless they have their own ticket will not have a seat and will need to sit on the parent’s lap.
+Kids under 16-years-old can attend Thursday’s races for free, and get a discount on tickets for the rest of the races.
+Make sure to bring construction-style noise-blocking earmuffs, as it’s LOUD and kids often end up crying due to the noise.

 How to Watch